Integration testing is an essential aspect of software testing that is designed to assess how efficiently different applications integrate together.

 This is because integration tests focus on fewer modules at a time, involving fewer variables.

 Additionally, when a bug is found during integration testing, it can be addressed while the components are still fresh in the minds of developers and testers.

 Integration testing improves test coverage and provides an additional level of reliability to software modules and applications.

-Integration testing is capable of identifying bugs which are more difficult to detect during unit testing.
+Integration testing is capable of identifying bugs that are more difficult to detect during unit testing.

 Integration testing also identifies any gaps, or missing functionality, between various software components before system testing.

 Integration testing is an essential step for most development teams, but that doesn’t mean it is 100% perfect.
 It’s a complex process that can be time-consuming, which means that it is essential to plan and coordinate integration testing carefully, involving relevant departments where necessary.